mdbraber/radiobar/README.md

 - Click "Stop" to stop streaming a channel
 - "Now Playing" information shows on top of the menu
 - Notifications are show when the "Now playing" information changes (unless it's the channel / show name)

+Check `radiobar.py` source code to set options to show notifications or show nowplaying in the menubar.

 Pause / resume stops streaming (but shows the channel as paused).
 It's not buffering radio (which didn't seem logical for live radio).
 You can also use the `remote.py` to automate switching channels, see below.